 If you’re a rollercoaster fan, you just have to ride the biggest and best.
 A rollercoaster that ticks off both of those credentials is Red Force in Port Aventura’s Ferrari Land.
 This terrifying coaster launches you 112 metres into the air at a super-speedy 110 mph, so it’s definitely one for the thrill-seekers.
 And, Port Aventura is conveniently located right next to the beach resort of Salou, so you can switch between sunbathing and getting your adrenalin fix at the theme park.
 July and August are also packed full of events in the Costa Dorada region, so you can enjoy Spanish festivities such as the Fiesta of Sant Pere and the Golden Nights in Salou fiesta which lines up open-air concerts and street performers.

 Got a head for heights?
-If you’re the adventurous type, sky diving is definitely one for the bucket list.
+If you’re the adventurous type, sky diving is definitely one for your bucket list.
 And, of course, while you’re flying through the air, it would help to have some amazing views.
 Enter Mauritius – an under-the-radar adrenaline-junkies’ hotspot – where you can pair gorgeous turquoise waters and views of almost the whole island with a thrilling 10,000-metre jump.
 Head to Anse La Raie, which is a top sky diving hotspot, to do the daring jump, and then carry on the activities with a zip-lining course and a canyon swing if you’re feeling brave enough.
-Besides the adrenaline-fuelled activities on offer, October is the perfect time to visit Mauritius.

 The biggest Thanksgiving event in the whole of the USA is the spectacular Macy’s Day Thanksgiving Parade in New York City.
 Millions of Americans watch the event at home, but the best way to see it is in real life, or from the comfort of your hotel room.
 The event involves 60-foot-high pop culture-themed floats being paraded through the streets and, if you’re staying at a hotel along the parade route, you can watch the whole thing from your window.
 There are plenty of top restaurants in the city offering the full turkey and trimmings feast too, and you can make the most of the Black Friday sales the day after.
 New York’s famous Rockefeller tree and Christmas decorations go up a few days after Thanksgiving, so you can combine all three events in one holiday.

 What better Christmas experience could there be than meeting Santa himself?
 Whatever age you are, this has to be on your bucket list.
-You can choose between a daytrip to Lapland – literally a flying visit to see the main man in his hometown – or a longer trip where you can spend a bit more time exploring the area, baking cookies with elves, and enjoying snowmobile rides.
+You can visit the main man in his hometown, and spend a few days exploring, baking cookies with elves, and enjoying snowmobile rides.
 Stay in Santa's Igloos Arctic Circle, an actual glass-roofed igloo, to make the experience even more magical.
-You might catch a glimpse of the northern lights and tick off two once-in-a-lifetime experiences in one go.
+You might catch a glimpse of the Northern Lights and tick off two once-in-a-lifetime experiences in one go.

 Our top deals tailored to you, straight to your inbox Sign up for offers